 - It is not illegal in Georgia to have alcohol in an open container on a boat, or for the person operating the boat to have a drink.
 It is only illegal if the blood alcohol content of the person operating the boat is .08 percent or higher.
 So, don’t panic if you have an open beer, this will only make the officer suspicious.

 - Be polite and cooperative.
 Let the officer do his job so he will move on to the next vessel and won’t feel compelled to administer any chemical tests.

 - Georgia has a “zero tolerance” blood alcohol level of .02 for people operating a boat under age 21.

-- Georgia BUI laws apply to motor boats, sailboats, personal watercrafts, water skis, and sailboards.
+- Georgia BUI laws apply to motorboats, sailboats, personal watercrafts (including jet skis), water skis and sailboards.

 If you find yourself in the unfortunate situation of being arrested for BUI in Georgia, you definitely need an experienced attorney.
-An attorney with the proper resources and contacts can analyze and attack the accuracy of the state's breath or blood test.
-An attorney will also help avoid any unwanted ramifications of a BUI; such as having a negative impact on your driver's license or being subject to child endangerment laws if there were minors on the boat.
+An attorney with the proper resources and contacts can analyze and attack the accuracy of the state’s breath or blood test.
+An attorney will also help avoid any unwanted ramifications of a BUI, such as having a negative impact on your ability to operate a boat, or being subject to child endangerment laws if there were minors on the boat.
 Failing to have an attorney may result in a greater punishment, which is never a good outcome.

-If you've been arrested for BUI on Georgia's Lake Lanier, Lake Allatoona, Lake Oconee, the Chattahoochee River, or any of Georgia's popular waterways, call the Chestney Law Firm today to discuss your arrest and options with an experienced attorney.
+If you’ve been arrested for BUI on Georgia’s Lake Lanier, Lake Allatoona, Lake Oconee, Lake Sinclair, the Chattahoochee River or any of Georgia’s popular waterways, call Chestney & Sullivan today to discuss your arrest and options with an experienced attorney.
 Your initial consultation is free, and all information is kept strictly confidential even if you choose not to hire our firm.
-Contact us at (404) 816-8777.
+Contact us at 404-816-8777.